All Israel

 The law is considered controversial by some who fear it will be used against opponents of coalition

-On Tuesday, the Knesset approved a law meant to combat support for terrorism in the educational sector in Israel.
+The Knesset on Tuesday approved a law meant to combat support for terrorism in the educational sector in Israel.

-The law, submitted by Zvika Fogel of Jewish Power, along with Amit Halevi of Likud, will allow the Education Ministry and relevant authorities to dismiss teachers who carry out or publicly support acts of terrorism, as well as cut off funding for educational institutions that glorify terror.
+The law, submitted by Zvika Fogel of the Jewish Power party, alongside Amit Halevi of the Likud party, will allow the Education Ministry and relevant authorities to dismiss teachers who carry out or publicly support acts of terrorism, as well as cut off funding for educational institutions that glorify terror.

-The law was first proposed two years ago, and passed its third and final reading in the Knesset on Tuesday.
+The law was first proposed two years ago and passed its third and final reading in the Knesset on Tuesday with a vote of 55-45.

 Fogel, one of the bill’s sponsors, said, “A teacher in the education system is one of the most influential figures for the children and youth in the State of Israel's educational institutions.
 The bill I proposed is designed to ensure that a teacher will not take advantage of his influence [to encourage] terrorist activity by his students, and that the school will not lend a hand to this.”

-It contains two main points: denial of funding to problematic institutions and the removal of teaching staff who support terror.
+The law contains two main points: The denial of funding to problematic institutions and the removal of teaching staff who support terror.

 The legislation also allows the Education Ministry “to withhold the budget, or reduce the participation in the budget, of an educational institution that receives support from the state treasury, if displays of support or identification with an act of terrorism or a terrorist organization were held in the educational institution, and the institution's administration should have known about them.”
 This is also subject to a hearing.